IT’s Guide to Dealing With Data During a Healthcare Merger

 - Compliance.
 Make sure you have a good list of compliance standards that the acquiree follows, list of third-party auditors (internal audits are meaningless here), gap analysis report, and all plans for remediating the gaps (with owners and dates).
 Ask for how often they perform tabletop exercises or test their policies and procedures around compliance, and for a report of the historic results.

 - Interoperability.
 Secure a list of all systems that have sensitive data (PHI/PII).
 How do they talk to each other as it relates to identity and access management and other permissions?
 How are these systems updated and how do these systems securely talk to each other (VPN, encryption, direct technology, etc.) as it relates to interoperability?
 Are all systems compliant with their software and hardware maintenance?

 - Data mapping.
-Get a list of ICD-10 compliant applications and data versus one that are not yet ICD-10 compliant, as well as the plan for remediation.
+Get a list of ICD-10 compliant applications and data versus one that is not yet ICD-10 compliant, as well as the plan for remediation.
 Who has access to the data?
 How can onboarding and offboarding of data access (least privileged access control) work?
 Not just in policy but also in practice.
 Better yet, ask to see it in practice, including logs around the data access.